cubexch/gitbook/implied-matching.md

 Note that the amount of the traded-through asset in the user's float account at the time of the match does **not** affect the reported price; see [example](./implied-matching.md#Example) below.

-That said, each match still offers the following guarantees:
-- The quantity on an order will always execute at an average price no worse than the limit price.
-- If there are orders on the direct book (i.e. the market where the agressing order was placed), and matching against them would produce a better price, the agressing orders will be matched against the direct book first.
-- An entire match and all fills generated are one atomic operation regardless of how many fills are direct and how many are implied.

 ## Effect on Fees
 The legs of the implied trade are treated the same as a single-market trade from the perspective of each subaccount participating in the trade.
 As such, for the purposes of fee calculation: